-Tree No. Tree Species Ht. (m) Stem Dia. (mm) Bı n Spre m) ead C- Ht. (m) Age Class Phys Con.
+Tree No. Tree Species Ht. (m) Stem Dia. (mm) B ranch (I n Spre m) ad C- Ht. (m) Age Class Phys Con.
 Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category Elder Sambucus nigra Gorse Ulex europaeus Dog Rose Rosa canina Ash Fraxinus excelsior Willow Salix sp.
-Field Maple Acer campestre area. cover is he ome of these trees.
-It has value as screening in this encroaching species to contain the width of the hedge structure and improve the structure of the hedge.
+Field Maple Acer campestre area. red wi ithin H edge No 1 contain the width of the hedge structure and improve the structure of the hedge.
 1311 Ash Fraxinus excelsior 11 300/ 280/ 320 6 4 6 5 3 Early Mature Fair Fair It is located at the northern end of Hedge No.1 and it is multiple-stemmed from near base.
 It has suffered storm damage within its crown on its west side.
 Heavy Ivy cover is extending into its crown and this increasing the windsail of its crown and restricting the visual assessment to some degree.
 Cut Ivy at ground level where heavy and remove to a height of 2m to allow for a more detailed assessment of its base and lower trunk.
 20-40 B2 Tree Group No.4 Ash Fraxinus excelsior A 14 A 240 (4 stems) A 5 A 5 A 5 A 5 A 3 Early Mature Fair Fair It is a prominent group of trees within Hedge No.1.
 They are growing up as a group with a combined group canopy formation and they depend on each other for support/ shelter.
 Some of their crowns overhang towards the railway line.
-Heavy lvy cover is extending into their crowns and this Remove large size dead/ unstable growth.
-Cut Ivy at ground level where heavy and remove to a height of 2m to allow for a more detailed assessment of their bases 20-40 B2
+Heavy lvy cover is extending into their crowns and this increasing the windsail of their crowns and restricting the visual assessment to some degree.
+There is some deadwood within their crowns of a Remove large size dead/ unstable growth.
+Cut Ivy at ground level where heavy and remove to a height of 2m to allow for a more detailed assessment of their bases and lower trunks.
+Their crowns may require pruning away from the 20-40 B2